bugdormary1/ftp-user-manual/README.md

 5. click on choose file

-6. search for file at downloads,click on coxylib main
+6. search for file at downloads on your pc,click on coxylib main

-7. now open coxylib folder,choose files one by one (jquery js ,jimpa js,helios js)
+7. now open coxylib folder,choose files one by one (jquery js, jimpa js, helios js)

 8. click on the correct symbol to upload/submit.